| The sections to be presented will

 More frequent medical complications occur in the retarded

 often with the mortality rate as high as 12-20%.
+A possible differential diagnosis

 of two vomiting syndromes of infancy may contrast nervous